 7 Video Content Examples That Make People Buy

 To keep our conversation about the future going, we’re expanding on the topic of video content.
-The video will make up 82% of internet traffic by 2022 according to Cisco.
+Video will make up 82% of internet traffic by 2025 according to Personify.

 This means that you should start developing a video content strategy right now to satisfy your users’ current and future needs for video content.

 What’s more, videos, lined up with other content types, can be a supplementary tool to your marketing strategy.
-We can see some truly powerful examples of video content used by all kinds of companies at different stages of the consumer journey.
+So, let's see some truly powerful examples of video content used by all kinds of companies at different stages of the consumer journey.

 Awareness stage - Let users find you and love you